Taking Reasonable Steps

 - Develop and promote a written policy that rules out discrimination and harassment.

-- Provide your policy and other discrimination and harassment information to new staff.
+- Brief new staff on your policy and other discrimination and harassment information.

 - Provide awareness training for managers and staff.

-- Treat your staff and customers fairly in all your dealings with them.
+- Treat your staff fairly in all your dealings with them.

-- Do staff know that treating customers and clients unfairly is unacceptable?
+- Do staff know that treating customers and other staff unfairly is unacceptable?

-- Do you have a procedure for handling customer complaints if they arise?
+- Do you have a system for dealing with problems if they arise?

 - Do you know where to get help?